 first-year students offered conditional admission to CWRU School of Medicine or School of Dental Medicine through the Pre-Professional Scholars Program

-majors selected by CWRU students on the pre-med track
+undergraduate majors selected by pre-med students

 Nobel Prize winners in physics, chemistry, physiology, medicine and economic science in the CWRU community

 Some of the many different bachelor’s degrees recently earned by students accepted to medical school:

 - Cognitive Science

 - Modern Languages and Literatures

 - Religious Studies

 Our University Circle neighborhood and the greater Cleveland area are home to some of the best medical institutions in the country.

 - Consistently ranked among a top-5 hospital by U.S. News & World Report